ConnectBox/connectbox-pi/docs/deployment.md

 On your desktop, mount the downloaded image and creating a file called ssh in the `/boot` directory.
 Once the image has been updated to enabled ssh, [put the image on an SD card](https://www.raspberrypi.org/documentation/installation/installing-images/) and boot the Raspberry Pi from it.

-## Install Armbian on Orange Pi Zero or Pine64
+## Install Armbian on NanoPi NEO, Orange Pi Zero or Pine64

 Download the appropriate image for your device from the [Armbian download area](https://www.armbian.com/download/) put it into an SD card.
-Armbian images using a Legacy kernel, based on Ubuntu Xenial and Debian Jessie are supported.
-Images using a Mainline kernel make not provide a useable ConnectBox.
+Armbian images using a Legacy or Mainline kernel, based on Ubuntu Xenial are supported, though Mainline offers better performance.
 The [Armbian Getting Started Guide](https://docs.armbian.com/User-Guide_Getting-Started/) is useful.
 Before running ansible, you need to login and set the root password per the Armbian Getting Started Guide.

 ## Setup SSH Keys